jerrylee17/CMPE131G9_Inventory/README.md

 8.CSS Login Page

   Layout of the Login Page.
 It contains a main image and centers the user and password fields for easy access.

+9. "Disposal Record display" feature

+  A feature that allows user with proper credentials to get a record of the disposed ingredients.
+To access this feature, select the      "Disposal Record" option located in the navigation bar and the disposal record will be displayed in the main page.